-Other blocks plugin for Gutenberg Editor use 30, 40 blocks but GenerateBlocks use only 4 blocks: Container, Grid, Headline, and Buttons.
+Other blocks plugins for Gutenberg Editor use 30, 40 blocks but GenerateBlocks use only 4 blocks: Container, Grid, Headline, and Buttons.
 You can almost build anything with these 4 blocks, this is actually incredible.

 - Container: Create a simple to advance section using Container Block.

 - Grid: Create flexible layouts with Grid Block.